microsoft/AdaptiveCards/specs/DesignDiscussions/inlineEditability.md

 * **Type**: `InputStyle`
 * **Required**: No
 * **Allowed values**:
-  * `"readWrite"` : Should show input fiels as inline editable field, which is showing them in readable view unless user takes any action.
+  * `"readWrite"` : Should show input fields as inline editable field, which is showing them in readable view unless user takes any action.

 Since this property is inherited to all Input fields, it will be supported by all: